Emergency Fund: Why You Need One and How to Build It

 How Do I Build It?

 Saving is doubtlessly a good habit.
-However, setting aside money for emergency funds must be planned, regular, and disciplined.
+It’s important to plan, be consistent, and be disciplined when setting aside money for emergency funds.
 There is a wide range of strategies to save money for emergencies.
 One can use one or more strategies per your financial condition to build up your emergency fund.

 Strategies to build up your emergency fund